Bayesian Geostatistical Modeling for Cluster Randomized Trials: Introduction

-While CRTs have received considerable attention in the literature, most of the work has not incorporated spatial considerations in design or analyses, even though the need for spatial modeling arises naturally in many cluster-based interventions.
+There have been a few attempts to quantify the importance of spatial dependency in trials through spatial correlation \cite{barriosClusteringSpatialCorrelations2012} and spatial lag models \cite{baylisHowImportantSpatial2015}. \textcite{guoBayesianAdaptivePhase2019} extended the trial design to account for spatial variation through a Bayesian adaptive design using an area-level conditional autoregressive prior.
+Spillover effects in a CRT of insecticide-treated nets (ITNs) were analyzed through the use of conditional autoregressive models and Gaussian process \cite{JarvisSpatialEffects2019, jarvisSpatialAnalysisCluster2018}.
+However, these studies primarily focused on secondary spatial analyses of existing CRT data and estimation of spillover effects, rather than systematically examining the performance metrics of treatment effect estimation under varying ICC and spatial covariance regimes.

 Spatially structured CRTs are particularly important when outcomes or treatment effects vary over space due to underlying geographic heterogeneity in environmental exposures, health system infrastructure, socioeconomic context, or other unmeasured confounders.
-To our knowledge, no published work has explored the design of CRTs that leverage point-referenced participant addresses.
+While CRTs have received considerable attention in the literature, most analytic methods have not incorporated spatial considerations in design or analyses, even though the need for spatial modeling arises naturally in many cluster-based interventions.
+Systematically evaluating the performance under realistic ICCs and various spatial structures is important because they jointly influence variance and treatment effect inference, which directly affects trial design, sample size determination, and statistical validity.
+However, systematic evaluations of CRTs that leverage point-referenced participant addresses remains limited, and to our knowledge, the potential role of cluster-level spatial predictive uncertainty has not been explored.

-In this paper, we propose a Bayesian spatial point process method in CRTs that accommodates spatial variation of participants' geocoded locations and individual-level biomarkers, characteristics, and neighborhood factors.
-The objective of the proposed method is to assess whether the intervention treatment is superior to the control.
-We account for both the cluster-specific variations and spatial variation, where we introduce a Gaussian process with geostatistical structure for spatial dependency.
-There are two families of methods to analyze CRTs: cluster-level analysis and individual-level analysis.
-Our proposed method adopted an individual-level approach that accounts for spatial structure.
+In this paper, we propose a Bayesian geostatistical method in CRTs that accommodates spatial variation of participants' geocoded locations and individual-level covariates and cluster-level features.
+The objective of the proposed method is to assess whether the intervention treatment is superior to the control in various realistic ICC and spatial settings.
+We account for both the cluster-specific variations and spatial variation, where we introduce a Gaussian process with a geostatistical structure for spatial dependency.
+Our proposed method adopts an individual-level approach to analyze CRTs that accounts for spatial structure.
 We compared this model with individual and cluster-level models that ignore spatial effects, evaluating performance using metrics such as power, false positive rate, percent relative error, mean squared error, bias, and coverage rate for the treatment effect.